Restricted volumes and divisorial Zariski decompositions: Introduction

-$(2)$ $\V{V}(D) = \V{V^{'}}(D)$ holds for any pair of subvarieties $V$ and $V'$ of $X$ such that $V\sim V^{'}$ and $V, V^{'} \not \subseteq \mathbb{B}_{+}(D)$. \end{theo} When $V$ and $V^{'}$ are numerically equivalent, we write $V \sim V^{'}$.
-Roughly speaking, the condition (2) claims that the restricted volume $\V{\cdot}(D)$ of $D$ is determined only by the numerical class of $V$.
-Theorem \ref{MaB} implies that the restricted volumes along some numerically equivalent subvarieties $V$ and $V'$ can be different when $D$ does not admit a Zariski decomposition.
-Such example is given by so-called Cutkosky construction.
+$(3)$ $\V{C}(D) = \V{C^{'}}(D)$ holds for any pair of curves $C$ and $C^{'}$ on $X$ such that $C\equiv C^{'}$ and $C, C^{'} \not \subseteq \mathbb{B}_{+}(D)$. \end{theo} \begin{rem} It is sufficient for the proof of Theorem \ref{ main} to show that condition (1) (resp.
+(3)) implies condition (2) (resp.
+(1)) since condition (2) clearly leads to condition (3). \end{rem} When subvarieties $V$ and $V^{'}$ are numerically equivalent, we write $V \equiv V^{'}$.
+Condition (2) means that the restricted volume $\V{V}(D)$ of $D$ depends only on the numerical class of $V$.
+Theorem \ref{ main} implies that the restricted volumes along some numerically equivalent subvarieties are different when $D$ does not admit a Zariski decomposition.

-When $V$ is the ambient space $X$, the restricted volume of $D$ is the usual volume $\mathrm{vol}_{X}(D)$ of $D$.
+When $V$ is the ambient space $X$, the restricted volume of $D$ is equal to the usual volume $\mathrm{vol}_{X}(D)$ of $D$.
 The usual volume has been studied by several authors.
-The general theory is presented in detail and with full references in \cite{La04}.
-Boucksom expressed the usual volume $\mathrm{vol}_{X}(D)$ by current integration, using the Calabi-Yau technique to solve Monge-Amp$\rm{\grave{e}}$re equations and the singular holomorphic Morse inequalities (see \cite{Bou02}).
-In other words, Boucksom expressed the volume of $D$ in terms of only the first Chern class $c_{1}(D)$.
+The general theory is presented in details in \cite{La}.
+In his paper \cite{Bou02}, Boucksom gave an analytic description of the usual volume with positive curvature currents which represent the first Chern class of $D$, by using a result of Fujita on the approximation of Zariski decompositions and the singular holomorphic Morse inequalities.
+In other words, Boucksom expressed the usual volume of $D$ in terms of the first Chern class of $D$.

-Restricted volumes along $V$ depend only on the first Chern class $c_{1}(D)$ if $V$ is not contained in the augmented base locus $ {\mathbb{B}}_{+}(D)$ of $D$.
-Then Boucksom's formula can be extended to restricted volumes as follows:
+The restricted volume $\V{V}(D)$ along $V$ depends only on the first Chern class $c_{1}(D)$ of $D$ if $V$ is not contained in the augmented base locus $ {\mathbb{B}}_{+}(D)$ of $D$.
+Then Boucksom's description for the usual volume can be generalized to the restricted volume as follows:

-\begin{theo} Assume that $V$ is not contained in the augmented base locus $ {\mathbb{B}}_{+}(D)$.
+\begin{theo} Let $D$ be a big divisor on a smooth projective variety $X$.
+Assume that $V$ is not contained in the augmented base locus $ {\mathbb{B}}_{+}(D)$ of $D$.
 Then the restricted volume of $D$ along $V$ satisfies the following equality:

-for $T$ ranging among a positive $(1,1)$-current with analytic singularities whose singular locus does not contain $V$. \end{theo} Here $T\vert_{V_{\reg}}$ denotes the restriction of $T$ to the regular locus $V_{\reg}$ of $V$ and $(T\vert_{V_{\reg}})_{\ac}$ denotes the absolutely continuous part (see subsection 2.4).
-Moreover we can express the restricted volumes with non-pluripolar product, which is introduced in \cite{BEGZ}.
-Theorem \ref{MaA} implies that we can define the restricted volume of a transcendental class on a compact K\"ahler manifold in natural way.
+where $T$ ranges among positive $(1,1)$-currents with analytic singularities in $c_{1}(D)$ whose singular loci do not contain $V$. \end{theo} Here we denote by $T\vert_{V_{\reg}}$ the restriction of $T$ to the regular locus $V_{\reg}$ of $V$ and by $(T\vert_{V_{\reg}})_{\ac}$ the absolutely continuous part of $T\vert_{V_{\reg}}$ (see subsection 2.4 for the precise definition).
+Theorem \ref{ main2} enables us to define the restricted volume of a transcendental class on a compact K\"ahler manifold in natural way.